Loading…

 If you're starting fresh and money is tight: Jotform HIPAA + a lightweight EHR (or no EHR yet) for the first year.
 If you're scaling past 3-4 clinicians and the billing is the headache: pay for SimplePractice and use Jotform for marketing-side forms only.
 Both choices are legitimate.

-Only for the form and intake layer.
+View kitOnly for the form and intake layer.
 Jotform is a HIPAA-compliant form builder; SimplePractice is a full therapy EHR with notes, billing, and scheduling.
 If all you need is intake, consent, and a few forms, Jotform replaces the form parts of SimplePractice for a fraction of the price.
 If you need the full clinical record, you need an EHR.

-Yes - that is a common setup.
+Yes: that is a common setup.
 Jotform handles marketing-side forms (lead capture, screening, retreat signups, insurance verification) and the patient-friendly intake; SimplePractice handles notes, scheduling, and billing.
 The intake data exports from Jotform to SimplePractice via the SimplePractice API or a manual import.

 No. Jotform is not a video platform.
-For HIPAA-compliant telehealth video, pair Jotform forms with Zoom for Healthcare, Doxy.me, or another BAA-covered video platform - or stay with SimplePractice's built-in video.
+For HIPAA-compliant telehealth video, pair Jotform forms with Zoom for Healthcare, Doxy.me, or another BAA-covered video platform.
+Or stay with SimplePractice's built-in video.

 They are both HIPAA-compliant.
-SimplePractice is HIPAA out of the box because it is a healthcare-only product; Jotform is HIPAA on the Silver plan and up with a signed BAA.
+SimplePractice is HIPAA out of the box because it is a healthcare-only product; Jotform is HIPAA on the Gold plan and up with a signed BAA.
 The compliance posture is equivalent in practice.
 Where they differ is what they cover: SimplePractice's BAA covers a full clinical workflow; Jotform's covers form submissions, file uploads, PDFs, and account access.

 Free 20-minute call.
-Describe what you're trying to do and I'll tell you straight which tool is the right choice - even when it isn't Jotform.
+Describe what you're trying to do and I'll tell you straight which tool is the right choice, even when it isn't Jotform.